tungolra/portfolio-v3/README.md

 ### About the Project

-A portfolio website showcasing my tech stack, featured projects, toolings, and working examples of technologies I've used.
-While this is a NextJS/ReactJS app, I've used React elements only when necessary to demonstrate foundational skills using pure CSS, HTML, and JavaScript.
+A portfolio website showcasing my tech stack, featured projects, toolings, and working examples of technologies I&apos;ve used.
+While this is a NextJS/ReactJS app, I&apos;ve used React elements only when necessary to demonstrate foundational skills using pure CSS, HTML, and JavaScript.
 Using a mobile-first approach, I created a responsive website for both desktop and mobile.

 ## Pages